 We requested the following: (a) general ledger entries recording wages and salaries, payroll taxes and benefits; (b) accrued payroll liability schedule (i.e., a schedule detailing the amounts that PCC determined that in needed to pay) and supporting calculations that contained payroll expenses, retirement contributions and benefits, payroll taxes and workers compensation; and (c) proof of payroll payment (e.g., bank transfers from operating account for payment to third-party payroll processor, remittance of payroll taxes, remittance of retirement of retirement contributions and withholding to Plan Administrator).

 Prospect satisfied our aforementioned request by providing a payroll funding summary for each payroll period from payroll reports prepared by ADP, a third-party payroll processor.
 The payroll funding summary contains the net payroll and withholdings, such as garnishment, employee taxes, 401K contributions.
 The payroll funding summary also contains employers' share of payroll taxes.
-In addition, Prospect provided wire confirmation from ADP and bank statements for January, February, and March.
+In addition, Prospect provided wire confirmation from ADP and bank statements for October, November, and December 2022.

-We then verified the funding of net payroll, garnishment, employee and employer taxes, and 401K contributions by comparing payroll funding summary to wire confirmations sent by ADP for each of the payroll paid for the quarter ended March 31, 2022.
+We then verified the funding of net payroll, garnishment, employee and employer taxes, and 401K contributions by comparing payroll funding summary to wire confirmations sent by ADP for each of the payroll paid for the quarter ended December 31, 2022.
 Additionally, we agreed amounts in the wire confirmations received from ADP to debit entries in the bank statements and noted timely funding.
-Finally, we compared salaries and wages, payroll taxes and retirement benefits from the general ledger to the payroll funding summary to ensure that all obligations related to payroll, including payroll taxes and benefits were satisfied for the quarter ended March 31, 2022.
+Finally, we compared salaries and wages, payroll taxes and benefits from the general ledger to the payroll funding summary to ensure that all obligations related to payroll, including payroll taxes and benefits were satisfied for the quarter ended December 31, 2022.

-The salaries and wages, payroll taxes and retirement benefits per general ledger do not include amounts for workers' compensation as those amounts are not funded in a similar manner to other benefits.
-Through extensive discussions held with PCC, workers' compensation is managed by Prospect for all of their medical facilities in order to provide better administration of workers compensation benefits.
+The salaries and wages, payroll taxes and benefits per general ledger do not include amounts for workers compensation as those amounts are not funded in a similar manner to other benefits.
+Through extensive discussions held with PCC, workers compensation is managed by Prospect for all of their medical facilities in order to provide better administration of workers compensation benefits.
 The annual premium amount is sent to PCC via an intercompany account from Prospect and is recorded as a prepaid expense.
-There was no indication during our discussions and subsequent responses provided by Prospect of any delay in the payment of workers' compensation.
-The funding of other employee benefits is pending additional information from Prospect.
+There was no indication during our discussions and subsequent responses provided by Prospect of any delay in the payment of workers compensation.
+Health insurance benefits are self-funded by Prospect and administered by a third party, HealthComp.
+Through discussions held with Prospect and HealthComp, no lapses in funding by Prospect for health insurance claim reimbursement were indicated.